gnab/remark/README.md

           </body>
         </html>

-2. Replace `remark-x.y.min.js` with the URL to the latest version available from the [downloads page](https://github.com/gnab/remark/downloads).

-3. Enter you Markdown-formatted slideshow in the assigned area.
+2. Enter you Markdown-formatted slideshow and any styles needed in the assigned areas.

-4. Launch the HTML file in a decent browser and enjoy!
+3. Launch the HTML file in a decent browser and enjoy!

 ### License